 What about the walks?

 We generally walk at a pace of 2 to 3 miles per hour.
 In most cases, we are not “strolling.”
 We are walking at a relaxed but steady pace.
 Your experience will be significantly affected by your level of physical fitness.
-Because these are group walks, the success of the walks is predicated upon walkers having this minimum level of fitness in order to ensure we are walking at a somewhat similar pace.
+Because these are guided group walks, the success of the walks is predicated upon walkers having this minimum level of fitness in order to ensure we are walking at a somewhat similar pace.
 If not walking regularly at home, we strongly recommend that you make a priority of “training” beforehand in order to both enjoy the trip and avoid medical issues due to overexertion.
 If you have questions about your ability to participate, please talk with our office at 1.800.779.0353.

 We have adopted a walk difficulty rating system which contains a numeric indicator for trail incline and an alpha indicator for trail terrain.
 The explanation for this system is presented below:

 1. Very small hills or very little stair climbing.
 Cumulative elevation gain from Starting Point: up to 200 feet.

 2. Some moderate hills and stair climbing.
 Cumulative elevation gain from Starting Point: 200-1000 feet.

 3. Some significant hill or stair climbing.
 Cumulative elevation gain from Starting Point: 1000-2000 feet.